Auckland teen Grace Hill died along with boyfriend's parents in horror Hamilton crash

 "Amazing grace, that's how she got her name.
 That's my favourite and that's how she got her name and she lived up to that."

-And Ellwood is learning how many others thought her daughter was amazing, too, after she was killed in a horror crash in Hamilton which also claimed the lives of her boyfriend's parents.
+And Ellwood is learning how many others thought her daughter was amazing, too, after she was killed in the horror crash which also claimed the lives of her boyfriend's parents.

 Grace, 16, was a passenger in the vehicle being driven by her boyfriend, Mitchell Kay, as it headed north on Mangaharakeke Dr/State Highway 1 just after midnight on Sunday.